libretro/docs/docs/library/fbneo.md

 ## Building romsets for FBNeo

-Being an emulator under active development, they change regularily and are mostly based on the latest dumps available for a given game.
+Arcade emulation won't work properly without the romsets matching the emulator.
+FBNeo being an emulator under active development, they change regularily and are mostly based on the latest dumps available for a given game.

 ### Step 1: Obtaining an XML DAT